fcsiba/BlindSight/README.md

 # BlindSight

-BlindSight is an Android Application, powered by Python algorithms working on the Server's backend, to help the visually impaired in their daily lives.
+BlindSight is a Python application to help the visually impaired in their daily lives.

 Primarily, it has two parts,
  - An Android Application